mainakchain/mainakchain/README.md

 - 🔭 I’m currently working on implementing deeplearning on [Carla][carla-website]!
 - 🌱 I’m currently learning appliations of reinforcement learning and everything I can procure 🤣
 - 👯 I’m looking to collaborate with other Kagglers
 - 🥅 2020 Goals:
     -  Contribute more to Open Source projects
     -  Learn by solving problems in Kaggle
-- ⚡ Fun fact: I love to draw and learn.
+- ⚡ Fun fact: I love to draw and learn new things.
 Learning is the best!

 ### Spotify Playing 🎧
 [<img src="https://now-playing-codestackr.vercel.app/api/spotify-playing" alt="codeSTACKr Spotify Playing" width="350" />](https://open.spotify.com/user/swyqyimdc12jajde4vpwd2x1b)